 |16.||Panasonic GX8||Y||stereo / mono||Y||-||micro||2.0||Y||Y||-|

 It is notable that the E-M1 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-500 does not offer wifi capability.
+In contrast, the E-500 does not provide wifi capability.

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the E-500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The E-M1 II is a recent model that features in the current product line-up of Olympus.
 In contrast, the E-500 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the E-500 was succeeded by the Olympus E-510.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.